drop-games/eb-docs/docs/Governance.md

 ## Hyperblade DAO

 Hyperblade DAO is the organization of **Spacerock** tokenholders as well other people interested in the success of the project, including Hyperblade players.
-The DAO controls Hyperblade (game), Spacerock & Timeore tokenomics, core Smart Contracts (including HB NFT contracts), Hyperblade Marketplace, as well as it self-manages it's own govenance including voting mechanisms.
+The DAO controls Hyperblade (game), Spacerock & Timeore tokenomics, core Smart Contracts (including HB NFT contracts), Hyperblade Marketplace, as well as it self-manages it's own governance including voting mechanisms.

 The future iterations of DAO governance will go beyond $SPR token voting, giving a voice to the rest of the community and especially the most involved and talented individuals who want to see the DAO prosper.